 Holidays with babies: a parent's guide

-Mum of two, Rebecca Lewis, calls on our travel specialists for a helping hand in the run-up to her young family's very first trip away together as a four – and their first Simpson Travel holiday.
+Mum of two, Rebecca Lewis, called on our travel specialists for a helping hand in the run-up to her young family's very first trip away together as a four – and their first Simpson Travel holiday.

 “A good traveller has no fixed plans and is not intent on arriving.”
 Nice words from philosopher Lao Tzu.
 But I’m going to go out on a limb and suggest the Taoist legend did this particular bit of philosophising before becoming a parent.
 Furthermore, I’ll bet a fortnight’s worth of wet wipes that Lao needed never contemplate the fold versus roll technique for squeezing more babygros into a Paddington Bear carry-on.